liberation-data/drivine/README.md

 [AppsQuick.ly](https://appsquick.ly).
 Typhoon is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others, so you're in good hands.

-The ideas behind Drivine were developed:
+The ideas behind Drivine were developed . . .

 * While working as part of the leadership team, under <a href="https://www.linkedin.com/in/steffs/">Steffan Karagianis</a> at <a href="https://www.msts.com/en">MSTS</a>.
 Thanks Steff!
 * While building [Vampr](https://apps.apple.com/us/app/vampr/id1069819177) for <a href="https://www.linkedin.com/in/simonsjosh/">Josh Simons</a> and <a href="https://www.linkedin.com/in/baz-palmer-5052a325/">Baz Palmer</a>.
 Vampr is a social network for musicians and music lovers.
 It serves hundreds/thousands of transactions per second.